25 Jul 2022

 The vast majority of land-secured bonds in California are issued by special tax districts known as Community Facilities Districts, or CFDs, pursuant to the Mello-Roos Community Facilities Act of 1982.
 Due to the long history of this financing mechanism and the relatively strict underwriting requirements, CFD bonds issued in California have historically experienced minimal distress as compared with structures in other states.
 A key strength of the CFD structure in California is the 3:1 value-to-lien requirement on all new bonds, which stipulates that the appraised value of all property within the specific CFD meets or exceeds the attached debt by at least three times.

-Throughout 2021, land-secured municipal bond issuance in California was reasonable, with aggregate issuance across the state of roughly $1.4 billion.
-This is down 23% compared to 2020, and well short of the record $1.9 billion in 2015.
+Throughout 2023, land-secured municipal bond issuance in California was good, with aggregate issuance across the state of roughly $2.1 billion.
+This is up approximately $200 million year-over-year, and up significantly from the $1.4 billion during 2021, which matched the record year set in 2015.

-Moving into 2022, California’s housing market continues to be well-positioned to post another year of strong activity, as demand for single-family homes continues to accelerate faster than new homes are completed.
-In April, the median price for a single-family home in California exceeded $884,000, representing a 9% increase from just one year ago and a staggering 61% increase over the past five years.
-Homebuilders are expected to continue to capitalize on these dynamics and work to narrow the gap between the ever-increasing demand for single-family homes and the supply of existing homes.
+Moving into 2024, California’s housing market remains competitive as demand for single-family homes continues to outpace the supply of newly constructed homes, contributing to increasing housing costs.
+In May, the median price for a single-family home in California rose to an all-time high of $908,000, an 8.7% year-over-year increase with a 48.6% increase demonstrated over the past five years.
+Given the persistent housing shortage in the state, Governor Newsom recently signed into law various measures to remove some constraints and barriers to constructing new affordable housing.
+Homebuilders are expected to continue to capitalize on these dynamics to narrow the gap between the ever-increasing demand for affordable single-family homes and the shortage of existing homes.

 Florida: primed for continued growth